 Enterprises retain all their data and have complete control over what happens to it in an on-premise environment.
 As a result, large companies or industries that require additional privacy are more likely to opt on-premise rather than depending on a third party for the cloud environment.

 Resources and apps are deployed in-house and within an enterprise's IT infrastructure control in an on-premises environment.
 The business head will be in charge of maintaining and managing the associated process.
-With the on-premise deployment only organization and authorized employees can have the access.
+With the on-premise deployment, only organizations and authorized employees can have access.

 Companies that are concerned or extra sensitive about their data, such as finance, defense, software, and so on, prefer on-premise because they are solely responsible for the security, and as a result, they don't leave any stone unturned in terms of implementing world-class security measures; in fact, some companies' security measures are far superior to some giant cloud service providers.

 The Cloud Service providers provide a secure environment.
-They provide a diverse range of policies and technologies which will be in charge of your data's security, yet there were some unfortnate instances in the past where intuders breached it.
+They provide a diverse range of policies and technologies that will be in charge of your data's security, yet there were some unfortunate instances in the past where intruders breached it.